xzel23/utility/README.md

 - Package `utility.swing`
     - `FileInput` was changed to work around the missing "New Directory" button in open dialogs on macOS.
+    - Race conditions and missed updates in `LogTableModel` have been fixed.

 - Package `utility.fx`
     - `AboutDialogBuilder.name()` was changed to `AboutDialogBuilder.applicationName()` and `AboutDialog` was removed.